Snarp/magnus_archives_transcripts/_posts/2016-03-19-0002-pre-launch-trailer.md

 ##### [CLICK]

-#### ARCHIVIST

-Test... test...
+<span class="archivist">ARCHIVIST: Test... test...</span>

-Elias, hopefully if you hear this it means I've found a way to record those 'difficult' statements I was telling you about.
+<span class="archivist">ARCHIVIST: Elias, hopefully if you hear this it means I've found a way to record those 'difficult' statements I was telling you about.
 While I hate to speak ill of the dead, the previous Archivist left this place in such a dreadful mess, even an organisation with such an 'unusual' focus as the Magnus Institute needs a well-organised archive.
 As you know, I've been going through trying to digitise and record audio versions but I've been having trouble with a few of the more... bizarre statements.
-There have been sufficient distortions as to make them utterly unintelligible.
+There have been sufficient distortions as to make them utterly unintelligible.</span>

-Thankfully, though, I managed to unearth this old tape recorder from storage, and these cassettes, archaic as they may be, are still better than nothing.
+<span class="archivist">ARCHIVIST: Thankfully, though, I managed to unearth this old tape recorder from storage, and these cassettes, archaic as they may be, are still better than nothing.
 So, with that in mind, I thought I'd take it for a spin, as it were.
 I've taken the shortest of the problem statements, and I'm trying it here.
-Frankly, I wouldn't normally bother with something so... fragmented but it should be fine as a test.
+Frankly, I wouldn't normally bother with something so... fragmented but it should be fine as a test.</span>

-Statement of Jacob, no second name given, regarding... god knows what.
-Original statement given July 15th 2011.
+<span class="archivist">ARCHIVIST: Statement of Jacob, no second name given, regarding... god knows what.
+Original statement given July 15th 2011.</span>

-Statement begins.
+<span class="archivist">ARCHIVIST: Statement begins.</span>

-#### ARCHIVIST (STATEMENT)

-It'll get you too.
+<span class="statement archivist-statement">ARCHIVIST (STATEMENT): It'll get you too.
 You can stare all you want, make your notes and your inquiries, but all your beholding will come to nothing.
-When the time arrives, and all is darkness and butchery, you'll wish you had stopped listening and run.
+When the time arrives, and all is darkness and butchery, you'll wish you had stopped listening and run.</span>

-#### ARCHIVIST

-Statement ends.Yes, well, you see why I wouldn't have otherwise recorded it.
+<span class="archivist">ARCHIVIST: Statement ends.Yes, well, you see why I wouldn't have otherwise recorded it.
 Not exactly something for posterity, but, nonetheless, let me know if you're able to hear that correctly Elias.
-If so, I think we can begin transcribing the rest of the statements.
+If so, I think we can begin transcribing the rest of the statements.</span>

 ##### [CLICK]